Tornadoes of 2021: July 11–13 (China)

-July 14–15 (Iowa and Canada)
+July 14–15 (United States and Canada)

 EF3 damage to a home at a farmstead near Lake City, Iowa.

-On July 14, an outbreak of mostly weak tornadoes struck the state of Iowa, with at least 26 tornadoes being confirmed in the state.
+On July 14, an outbreak of mostly weak tornadoes struck the US state of Iowa, with at least 26 tornadoes being confirmed in the state.
 A tornado watch was issued for northern Iowa at 2:35 pm CDT, and numerous tornadic supercells moved through central and eastern portions of the state.
 The most significant tornado of the outbreak was a large multiple-vortex EF3 tornado that destroyed a farmstead near Lake City, Iowa, and caused damage to a bus shed, trees, power lines, and the roofs of homes in the town itself.
 An EF2 tornado caused substantial damage to trees, power lines, and farm buildings near Waverly.
 An EF1 tornado destroyed outbuildings and inflicted roof damage to homes in the town of Dysart, and other EF1 tornadoes caused minor to moderate damage to crops and farms as they passed near Readlyn, Shell Rock, and Stanhope, Iowa.
 An EF0 tornado caused tree, roof, and siding damage in Oelwein as well.
 The next day, the weather system moved northeastward into Canada and produced six EF2 tornadoes and one EF1 tornado in Ontario, along with one EF1 tornado in Quebec.
 The most significant tornado of the day was a high-end EF2 tornado that impacted Barrie, where significant damage to many homes occurred in residential areas of town.
 Multiple homes had their roofs torn off, and a few sustained some loss of their second floor exterior walls.
 Trees were downed and cars were flipped by the tornado as well.
 A total of 71 homes were left uninhabitable due to the tornado.
 Ten people were injured in Barrie, a few seriously.
 An EF1 tornado was confirmed between Chalk River and Petawawa, causing tree damage along its path, while another EF1 tornado was confirmed near Sheenboro, Quebec.
 A strong EF2 tornado injured one person and severely damaged a brick farmhouse near Little Britain, which had its roof ripped off and also sustained some collapse of its upper exterior walls.
 Near Lorneville, another EF2 tornado carved a 13 km long damage path, downing trees and destroying barns and farm outbuildings.
 Two EF2 tornadoes also tracked through remote areas near Dwight and Lake Traverse, snapping and uprooting numerous trees.
 The sixth EF2 tornado was confirmed near Sunbeam Lake in Algonquin Provincial Park, downing a swath of trees and injuring two campers.
 A total of 32 tornadoes were confirmed as a result of this outbreak, which caused 13 injuries.
 The tornadoes in Canada caused $100 million in damage.
 Meanwhile, the tornadoes in Iowa caused $4.183 million in damage.